panzerdp/dmitripavlutin.com/content/posts/076-javascript-scope/index.md

 The scope that wraps another scope is named *outer scope*.
 In the example, `run()` function scope is an outer scope to `if` code block scope.

 What about the variable's accessibility?
-Here are the simple 2 rules to remember:
+Here's one simple rule to remember:

-> An *inner scope* can access the variables of an *outer scope*.
-However, an *outer scope* cannot access variables of an *inner scope*.
+> The *inner scope* can access the variables of its *outer scope*.

-`message` variable, which is a part of the `run()` function scope (outer scope), is accessible inside `if` code block scope (*inner scope*).
+`message` variable, which is a part of the `run()` function scope (outer scope), is accessible inside `if` code block scope (inner scope).

-However, the inner scope `friend` variable is not accessible in the outer scope.

 ## 6. Global scope

 The global scope is the outermost scope.
-The global scope is the outer scope of all scopes and is accessible from any inner (aka *local*) scope.
+It is accessible from any inner (aka *local*) scope.

-In a browser environment, the topmost scope of JavaScript file loaded using `<script>` tag:
+In a browser environment, the topmost scope of JavaScript file loaded using `<script>` tag is a global scope:

 ```html
 <script src="myScript.js"></script>